DO NOT blanch vegetables before freezing if vacuum sealing.

 Foods that cannot be vacuum sealed.

-should not be vacuum sealed but remember that this is if they are being vacuum
+As we probably already know there are some vegetables thatshould not be vacuum sealed but remember that this is if they are being vacuum

 sealed and going into the fridge.
 If you vacuum seal them and put them straight